Richard Melzer

-Melzer signed a month contract with ASVEL Villeurbanne of France.
+Melzer signed a 3-month contract with ASVEL Villeurbanne of France while still under contract with San Antonio Spurs.
 He then moved to play for Hapoel Gilboa/Afula of Israel in January 2007.

 Melzer also played for Artland Dragons in the German Bundesliga.

 In July 2009, it was announced that Melzer would return to Australia, to play for the Cairns Taipans.
 He again won a Player of the Week award, but his form declined during the year and he returned to the United States to play for Rio Grande Valley Vipers in the NBA Development League.

-Prior to the 2010–11 season Melzer returned to Israel, and signed with Hapoel Holon, which was coached by Dani Franco (who coached him when he played for Hapoel Gilboa/Afula).
+Prior to the 2010–11 season Melzer returned to Israel, and signed with Hapoel Holon, which was coached by Dani Franco (who coached him when he played for Hapoel Gilboa/Afula) and a very successful season leading the league in playoff points per game (28.2ppg).

 In June 2011, he signed a contract with the New Yorker Phantoms Braunschweig in the German Bundesliga.

-He is now coaching youth basketball, as well as making guest appearances on local sports television and radio shows.
+Rich Melzer is the current CEO of YouthLink MN, a nonprofit organization with a 48-year history dedicated to serving young adults in Minneapolis, Minnesota, who are experiencing homelessness and facing barriers to advancement within their community.
+Prior to his role at YouthLink, Melzer coached varsity basketball at Holy Angels Academy in Richfield, Minnesota, alongside his childhood friend and former NBA star Troy Bell.

+In addition to his leadership at YouthLink, Melzer continues to coach youth basketball, currently leading his son's team at Grassroots Sizzle Nation.
+This program is noteworthy for producing several NBA stars, including Jalen Suggs and Chet Holmgren.
+Melzer has also made guest appearances on local sports television and radio shows, further contributing to his presence in the community.